zindex-software/rollup-plugin-import-resolver/README.md

 # rollup-plugin-import-resolver

 Resolves import statements by using aliases and file extensions when bundling with rollup.
 Also resolves the file when importing a directory.
+Supports PnP.

 ## Install